jhspetersson/git-task/README.md

 `git-task` maintains a collection of tasks, which are essentially an integer ID and a set of properties.

 Some properties are special: `name`, `description`, `author`, `created` and `status`.
 You can add custom properties for every task.
+It's possible to define conditional color highlighting depending on the value of the property.

 Tasks can have comments that are also addressed by their ID.